2,089,819 miles.

 That’s the equivalent of circling the Earth 80 times, making nearly four round trips to the Moon, or driving a car non-stop for about 133 years.

-It’s also the distance traveled last year by HIA Health’s care team, as they provided primary, palliative, and hospice care to individuals living with chronic and serious illnesses across the region.
+It’s also the distance traveled last year by HIA Hospice’s care teams, as HIA Health provided primary, palliative, and hospice care to individuals living with chronic and serious illnesses across the region.

-HIA, which was known for more than 40 years as Hospice of the Red River Valley, prides itself on providing patients with the right care, in the right place, at the right time.
-That means not just end-of-life support, which Annual Giving Officer Meghanne Widmer says the organization is best known for, but also palliative care, which focuses more on symptom- and pain-management and can be beneficial to anyone of any age who’s dealing with a chronic illness such as cancer, heart disease, or dementia.
+HIA Hospice, which was known for more than 40 years as Hospice of the Red River Valley, prides itself on providing patients with the right care, in the right place, at the right time.
+That means not just end-of-life support, which HIA Health Annual Giving Officer Meghanne Widmer says the organization is best known for, but also primary and palliative care, which offer specialized care and holistic support to anyone of any age dealing with chronic illness such as cancer, heart disease, or dementia.

 “While hospice is what fuels us — we are a hospice-based organization,” Widmer says, “We’re much more than just hospice services.
 And we serve a lot more than the Red River Valley.”

-That’s why last year, following years of expansion across North Dakota and northwest Minnesota, Hospice of the Red River Valley officially became known as HIA (Hearts in Action) Health.
-It was both a cosmetic change — to bring its various services under a single umbrella and accurately reflect the organization’s geographic reach — as well as a practical one, says Widmer.
+That’s why last year, following years of expansion across North Dakota and northwest Minnesota, Hospice of the Red River Valley officially became known as HIA Hospice.

-That’s exactly what HIA does each day, as its team of physicians, nurses, therapists, social workers, and grief specialists work in tandem to provide care and support to patients and families in 64 counties that span more than 63,000 square miles — patients like Bob Jernberg, an 83-year-old retired teacher and school administrator living in the Detroit Lakes area.
+‘HIA’ stands for ‘Hearts in Action,’ which illustrates how the organization turns kindness into real care and help for the people who need it most.
+That’s exactly what HIA Hospice does each day, as its team of physicians, nurses, CNAs, social workers, chaplains, grief specialists, and volunteers work in tandem to provide care and support to patients and families — patients like Bob Jernberg, an 83-year-old retired teacher and school administrator living in the Detroit Lakes area.

-Jernberg has seen the benefits of HIA Health from every perspective, first as a sibling to a brother and sister-in-law who needed hospice care and later as an HIA volunteer.
-While those experiences alone were enough to endear the organization to him, when he suffered a massive heart attack last year and was given just five days to live, he suddenly saw HIA’s mission from an entirely new perspective: as a patient.
+Jernberg has seen the benefits of HIA Hospice from every perspective, first as a sibling to a brother and sister-in-law who needed hospice care and later as an HIA Hospice volunteer.
+While those experiences alone were enough to endear the organization to him, when he suffered a massive heart attack last year and was given just five days to live, he suddenly saw HIA Hospice’s mission from an entirely new perspective: as a patient.

 “The care was wonderful,” says Jernberg, who refused admittance to a nursing home in favor of hospice care.
 “Almost beyond what you’d expect.
 They really cared so much that they became part of my family.”

 For nearly three months, Jernberg’s care team slowly but surely helped him regain his health and strength.
-Each day, they helped him bathe, get dressed, and manage daily tasks, eventually getting him to a point where he was able to “graduate” from hospice services entirely.
+Each day, they helped him bathe, get dressed, and manage daily tasks, eventually getting him to a point where he no longer needed hospice services.

-While the majority of the nearly 2,700 patients HIA Health served last year were outside their own walls, in 2025, a long-time dream of the organization’s was realized as they opened the 55,000-square-foot Heather’s House in South Fargo.
-It’s North Dakota’s first freestanding hospice house, which is a dedicated residential facility that provides 24/7 inpatient care in a homelike setting.
+While the majority of the nearly 2,700 patients HIA Hospice served last year were outside their own walls, in 2025, a long-time dream of the organization was realized as HIA Health opened the 55,000-square-foot HIA Heather’s House in South Fargo.
+It’s North Dakota’s first freestanding hospice house, providing an alternative to home — when needed — with 24/7 inpatient care.

-“We were actually one of the last states to have a hospice house,” explains Widmer.
-“So it’s not a new concept, but it is new to the state and to the area.
-It’s a way to take care of patients who are on our hospice services but have caregivers who might need a break.”
+“A hospice house is not a new concept, but it is new to the state and to the area.
+It’s a way to take care of patients who are on our hospice services who need aggressive symptom-management or to provide respite care when a caregiver might need a break.”

-For up to five days each month, HIA Hospice patients are able to come and stay in one of the 18 rooms at the home, which features a chapel, a theater room, and a scenic overlook with a pond.
-Heather’s House also offers numerous gathering spaces for families and friends to gather and honor and remember loved ones.
+For up to five days each month, HIA Hospice patients can come and stay in one of the 18 rooms at the facility, which features a chapel, a theater room, and a scenic overlook with a pond.
+HIA Heather’s House also offers numerous gathering spaces for families and friends to gather and to honor and remember loved ones.

-A lesser-known benefit that HIA Health provides is grief-and-berevement services, including one-on-one counseling, in-person and online support groups, and end-of-life education.
+A lesser-known benefit that HIA Hospice provides is grief-and-bereavement services, including one-on-one support and in-person and online support groups.

 Perhaps no regional charity has invested more time and resources into development and fundraising than HIA Health.
-With a team of seven full-time staff and two interns — including dedicated officers for philanthropy, annual giving, and planned giving — HIA takes seriously the mantra of “no money, no mission.”
+With a team of seven and two interns — including dedicated officers for philanthropy and annual giving — HIA Health recognizes that strong fundraising is essential to advancing its mission.

-“The idea behind it was to create a channel where the primary caregiver of the person who we served could thank our organization directly,” explains Widmer, adding that all the gifts are displayed on a digital wall in the lobby of Heather’s House.
+“The idea behind it was to create a channel where the primary caregiver of the person we served could thank our organization directly,” explains Widmer.
 “Sometimes, people use it as a way to give memorials that they’ve received for their loved one, and sometimes it’s an extra gift made in conjunction with a gift they gave right after the passing.
 It’s just a way for someone to thank the team that supported their loved one.

 When it comes to Giving Hearts Day, it’s all hands on deck.

 “Giving Hearts Day is our largest single day of giving,” Widmer says, “And we plan for and think about it pretty much all year long — specifically, how we’re going to secure our match gifts for the next year.
-Especially coming off a large capital campaign like we did with Heather’s House, we had some bigger gifts to help with that.
-And so now we’re going to have to get creative to try to find some of those larger matches that we had in the past.
+Especially coming off a large capital campaign like we did with HIA Heather’s House, we had some bigger gifts to help with that.
+And so now we’re going to have to get creative, finding new ways to engage the community to support our mission.

 “As far as how our planning process works, we typically start with a theme.
-Our 2026 theme was ‘Illuminate Every Heart,’ which stemmed from this idea of: Heather’s House is meant to be full of light.
-The windows are very intentional, the ceilings have sky lights, and our chapel has a beautiful stained glass window that brings in colorful light.
-When someone passes, we turn on a stained glass light to make the organization aware to be a little more quiet and mindful during that time.
+Our 2026 theme was ‘Illuminate Every Heart,’ which stemmed from this idea of: HIA Heather’s House is meant to be full of light.
+The windows are very intentional, the ceilings have sky lights, and our chapel has a beautiful stained-glass window that brings in colorful light.
+When someone passes, we turn on a stained-glass light to make the organization aware to be a little quieter and more mindful during that time.
 And so we take that theme and really think about the stories we’ve gathered throughout the year that would best align with that, and then we work very closely with our marketing department to bring it to life.”

 Widmer says they try to have their overall Giving Hearts Day plan finalized by the end of November — roughly two and a half months before GHD itself — as well as a calendar of activities, mailings, and posts that will run during the month-long Early Giving period.